TTK4130/ttk4130.github.io/docs/animation.rst

 Exporting to a json file is as simple as calling :code:`.to_json()` for your dataframe.
 Looking at the `Pandas documentation <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_json.html#pandas.DataFrame.to_json>`_ we see that there are several options for how the json file should be formatted.
-Since we're working with a time series, we want our data to be sequential and list like, so we'll use :code:`'records'` for the layout `‘records’ : list like [{column -> value}, … , {column -> value}]`.
+Since we are working with a time series, we want our data to be sequential and list like, so we use :code:`'records'` for the layout `‘records’ : list like [{column -> value}, … , {column -> value}]`.
 Indentation specifies how many spaces should be used to indent each record, which only affects readability.

 .. jupyter-execute could be used to generate it, but this unnecessary to do during build time